Graphite features

 Digital 2D art commonly takes two forms.
 Raster artwork is made out of pixels which means it can look like anything imaginable, but it becomes blurry or pixelated when upscaling to a higher resolution.
 Vector artwork is made out of curved shapes which is perfect for some art styles but limiting to others.
 The magic of vector is that its mathematically-described curves can be enlarged to any size and remain crisp.

-Other apps usually focus on just raster or vector, forcing artists to buy and learn both products.
+Other apps commonly focus on just raster or vector, forcing artists to buy and learn separate products for both.
 Mixing art styles requires shuttling content back and forth between programs.
-And since picking a raster document resolution is a one-time deal, artists often choose to start really big, resulting in sluggish editing performance and multi-gigabyte documents.
+And since picking a raster document resolution is a one-time commitment, artists often choose to start out big, resulting in sluggish editing performance and multi-gigabyte documents.

 Graphite reinvents raster rendering so it stays sharp at any scale.
 Artwork is treated as data, not pixels, and is always redrawn at the current viewing resolution.
-Zoom the viewport and export images at any size— the document's paint brushes, masks, filters, and effects will all be rendered at the current native resolution.
+Zoom the viewport and export images at any size— the document's paint brushes, masks, filters, and effects will always be rendered in full detail.

-Marrying vector and raster under one roof enables both art forms to complement each other in a cohesive content creation workflow.
-(Scalable raster compositing is still in-development.)
+Marrying vector and raster under one roof enables both art forms to complement each other in one cohesive creative workflow.
+(Scalable raster compositing is still experimental.)

 Roadmap